spack/spack/lib/spack/docs/tutorial_buildsystems.rst

     $ spack edit mpileaks

 Notice that mpileaks is a :code:`Package` class but uses the :code:`Autotools` build system.
-Although this package is acceptable lets make this into an :code:`AutotoolsPackage` class and simplify it further.
+Although this package is acceptable let's make this into an :code:`AutotoolsPackage` class and simplify it further.

 .. literalinclude:: tutorial/examples/Autotools/0.package.py